pinting/FreakShow/README.md

 The following tracks were used, but they are not commited to the repository.

-* `Cluster - Grosses Wasser` is used as music of Part01.
+* Part01 was imagined based on `Cluster - Grosses Wasser`.
+Thanks to Hans-Joachim Roedelius, Dieter Moebius, Peter Baumann and William Roper.

 ## License